• Art magazine

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.

-By the way, the money of the Russian oligarchs, English hedge fund managers and Arabic oil sheikhs spent in little parts for charitable purposes: he is a co-founder of Strummerville , a foundation to promote young musicians.
-It was created in memory of the late Joe Strummer, the legendary punk musician and co-founder of the punk rock band “The Clash” .
+Damien Hirst, by the way, donates a considerable portion of the money he receives from Russian oligarchs, English hedge fund managers, and Arab oil sheikhs to charity: He is a co-founder of Strummerville , a foundation dedicated to supporting young musicians.
+It was established in memory of the late Joe Strummer, the legendary punk musician and co-founder of the punk rock band "The Clash" .

 Art by Damien Hirst on Pinterest

 Is Damien Hirst one of the most important artists of our time?
 Are his works innovative or even revolutionary?
-Do you think that the hype continues around him and that the art scene has a lasting impact?
+Do you think the hype surrounding him will continue and have a lasting impact on the art scene?

-Or is he rather a cleverly staging, money -greedy businessman who simply markets himself well with his ingenious calculation?
+Or is he rather a cleverly self-promoting, money-grubbing businessman who simply markets himself well with his shrewd calculations?

 Lina cream